CONSUMERTHOUGHTS/pw-dev-test/README.md

 ## Installation
 * Clone the repo into your own account
 * Composer install
-* Run `php artisan store:link` so that you have access to the storage folder.
+* Run `php artisan storage:link` so that you have access to the storage folder (note NOT store:link).
 * Perform the tasks as required.
 * Push the work to your github account
 * Provide a link to the repo to PW